Chengqunniu/T1A3/README.md

 * Display existing customers information
   This feature displays all existing customers' information on the terminal, includes their name and membership status.
 Users could also select to display all or display one category such as non-rewards customer information only.

+* Welcome page of the app
+  This feature displays the welcome page of the system.
+Colored store name will be displayed in the middle of the terminal and the user needs to press enter to continue.
+Users could also set password and use the password to start the program.

+* Display customer order history
+  This feature display customer's order history as table.
+User select which customer they want to check, and the system will display the order history of that customer.

+* Display all products
+  This feature displays all products information as a table.
+Includes their name, price and whether they have been sold out.

+* Add and update menu
+  This feature allow users to add and update products.
+User could change the price of current products or add new products to the menu list.
+Users could also record stickers that are sold out.

 ## Implementation Plan For Each Feature